IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

    Successfully tagged image-registry.openshift-image-registry.svc:5000/apps/cos:latest
    ```

-1. Validate that image is in the repository.
-Run the command:
+1. Validate that image is in the repository via the command line:

    ```
    docker images